Which branch of Configuration Manager should I use?

 - Includes new features that are being developed, and for which Microsoft wants your feedback

 - Receives updates that apply only to the technical preview branch

 - Support is limited, including only a single primary site and up to 10 clients.

-- Can't be upgraded to a current branch or LTSB.
+- You can't upgrade or migrate it to a current branch or LTSB installation.

 - Doesn't support the following behaviors:

-- Using migration to import or export data to another Configuration Manager installation
+- Use migration to import or export data to another Configuration Manager installation

 - Upgrade from a previous version of Configuration Manager

 - Install as an evaluation edition